carabistouflette/JustSyncIt/README.md

 1. Clone the repository as shown above
 2. Import the project into your favorite IDE (IntelliJ IDEA, Eclipse, VS Code)
 3. The project uses Gradle for dependency management and building
+4. **Important**: This project is optimized for Linux environments.
+Use a Linux development environment for best compatibility.

 ## Build Commands